Rabies is a virus that attacks the central nervous system. It’s found only in mammals.

 How Is It Spread?

 Normally, rabies is spread through a deep bite or scratch from an infected animal.
-In the United States, rabies is mostly found in wild animals like coyotes, raccoons, skunks, bats, and foxes, but nearly all humans infected with the virus got it from pet dogs.
+In the United States, rabies is mostly found in wild animals like coyotes, raccoons, skunks, bats, and foxes.
+Most humans infected with the virus got it from bat exposure.
 The best way to avoid getting rabies is to have your pets vaccinated.

 What Are the Symptoms?

 Typically, there are no symptoms right away.
 Rabies can lay dormant in your body for 1 to 3 months.
 Doctors call this the “incubation period.”
 Symptoms will appear once the virus travels through your central nervous system and hits your brain.

 The first sign that something is wrong is fever.
 You might feel generally tired or weak.
 You may also feel pain, tingling, or burning at the site of the wound.
 As the virus spreads through your central nervous system, you’ll develop other, more severe symptoms.
 They include:

 - Slight or partial paralysis

 In time, these symptoms give way to coma, heart or lung failure, and death.

 An Animal Bit Me.
 What Should I Do?

 Wash the wound right away with soap and water.
 That’s the best way to lower your chances of infection.